Insights into the physics of neutron star interiors from pulsar glitches: Dynamical phases and the Vela's 2016 glitch precursor

-\item \emph{Spin-up -} In this phase the observable component spins up, $\partial_t \Omega_p>0$ and the lag is decreasing with a high rate $\dt \langle \ovp \rangle < - I/I_v \oi$.
-In real glitches the inequality is actually believed to be stronger, $\dt \langle \ovp \rangle \ll -I/I_v \oi$ but a slow spin-up event has been observed in the Crab pulsar following a fast, unresolved, glitch \citep{shaw2018_largestCrab}.
-The particular value $\partial_t \Omega_p = 0$ can be realized only if the internal torque due to the superfluid exactly balances the external one.
-This can happen instantaneously when the observable component reaches the maximum amplitude in a glitch.
-In the vicinity of this event the lag can be both positive or negative (depending on the fact that an overshoot takes place or not, see also Sec.~\ref{sec:evolution}). \end{enumerate} This analysis is independent on the details of the mutual friction, but it depends on the fact that the moments of inertia are assumed to be constant. \\ \\ \emph{The Vela precursor -} \citet{ashton+2019} observed a feature in the Vela pulsar's phase residuals around the Vela's 2016 glitch recorded by \citet{palfreyman+2018}.
-This feature can be interpreted as a spin-down (an antiglitch), occurring just before the main spin-up event and possibly linked to the triggering of the glitch.
-Assuming that such observed behaviour can be explained only in terms of angular momentum exchange between the superfluid and the normal component, it is interesting to try to understand to which dynamical phase this spin-down ``precursor'' may belong to.
+\item \emph{Spin-up -} The observable component spins up, $\partial_t \Omega_p>0$ and the lag is decreasing fast $\dt \langle \ovp \rangle < - I/I_v \oi$.
+The inequality is stronger in real glitches, $\dt \langle \ovp \rangle \ll -I/I_v \oi$.
+However, a slow spin-up event has also been observed in the Crab pulsar following a much faster, unresolved, jump \cite{shaw2018_largestCrab}.
+The particular value $\partial_t \Omega_p = 0$ can be realized if the internal torque exactly balances the external one.
+This should happen for a brief moment when the observable component reaches the maximum amplitude in a fast glitch (e.g., during an ``overshoot'', see Sec.~\ref{sec:evolution}), or in a slower spin-up event like the one in the Crab. \end{enumerate} This analysis is independent of the details of the mutual friction, apart from the thermodynamic requirement $\mathcal{B}_d>0$, but it depends on the fact that the moments of inertia are assumed to be constant. \\ \\

+\emph{\textbf{The precursor in Vela's 2016 glitch} -} \citet{ashton+2019} inferred a peculiar feature in the Vela pulsar's phase residuals around the glitch recorded by \citet{palfreyman+2018}.
+This feature may be interpreted as a spin-down (an anti-glitch), occurring just before the main spin-up event, and is possibly linked to the triggering of the glitch.
+Assuming that this behaviour could be explained in terms of angular momentum exchange between the superfluid and the normal component, it is interesting to try to understand to which dynamical phase this spin-down ``precursor'' may belong to.